Doctors race to save lives after NYC fire that killed 17

 “There may have been a maintenance issue with this door.
 And that is going to be part of the … ongoing investigation,” the mayor told ABC’s “Good Morning America.”

-Some people could not escape because of the smoke, said Fire Commissioner Daniel Nigro.
+Some people could not escape because of the smoke, Nigro said.
 Others became incapacitated as they tried to get out.
 Firefighters found victims on every floor, many in cardiac and respiratory arrest, Nigro said.

 Limp children were given oxygen after they were carried out.
 Some who fled had soot-covered faces.